siv2r/bip-frost-signing/README.md

 ## Changelog

+- *0.3.3* (2025-12-29): Replace the length Introduction section with a concise Motivation section.
 - *0.3.2* (2025-12-20): Use 2-of-3 keys in test vectors.
 - *0.3.1* (2025-12-17): Update the Algorithms section to use secp256k1lab methods and types.
 - *0.3.0* (2025-12-15): Introduces the following changes: